This page is dedicated to the young people. We will try to

 Sin will cost you far more than you want to pay."

-called thee by name, thou art Mine.
+have called thee by name, thou art Mine.
+(Isaiah 43:1)

 "Thou art Mine," was God's promise to

 Jacob.
 I realize now, this promise also belongs to me.
 I grew up in a

 destinated to be a total disaster.
 But as Jesus said, "All that the Father giveth Me shall come to Me; and

 him that cometh to Me I will no wise cast out."

-My father was known as
+My father was

 and loved to fight.
 Everyone that knew him stayed away from him.
 My

 parents would go to a bar and drink.
 If my father caught someone